 Learning new languages has never come easily to me.
 In fact, I've failed to become fluent every other time I've tried to learn a new language.
 My latest attempt to learn French began in earnest while I was 33 years old.
-Given my not so young age and my dismal track record, the odds seemed pretty stacked against my success.
+Given my not so young age and my dismal track record, the odds seemed to be stacked against my success.
 However, I'm happy to say that I've managed to overcome them and become fluent in French.
-Often when I tell people when I moved to France, they are surprised that I moved here so recently and at how well I've picked up the language.
+Often when I tell people that I moved to France just a year ago, they are surprised that I've been able to pick up the language so quickly.

 I wanted to share the approach that I used with others who would also like to learn how to read, write, speak and understand French.

 My track record of language-learning failure showed me that learning French was not a task to be taken lightly.
 What gave me the hope to succeed in spite of all of my failures was the realization that I had learned English quickly and easily as a child, and that I did so faster and better than most other children.
 I reasoned that since there was nothing inherently more difficult about learning French than learning English, it must be possible for me to learn French too.

 I have heard many people say that it is much more difficult for an adult's brain to absorb a new language than a child's.
 I don't know if that's true, but children certainly seem to acquire language a lot more quickly and successfully than adults do.
 Since my only successful language learning experience was learning English as a child, I adopted as a principle that I would approach learning French the way a child would.